dorukkocaman/DSA210-Project/README.md

-# Heart Rate and Blood Oxygen Level Analysis
+# NBA Assit / Turnover Ratio and Win Rates - Point Per Game

 ## Hello my name is Doruk Kocaman.
-My main goal is to examine the effects of my daily routines in a regular college term on my blood oxygen level and heart rate.
-After some examination I aim to find some causations or correlation between my health aspects and my daily activities.
+My main goal is to examine assist / turnover ratio withh the win percentage of the team and points per game.

 ## Source and Purpose
-This project aims to analyze the effects of different conditions (drinking coffee, studying, exercising, and normal resting state) on heart rate and blood oxygen levels.
-Data will be collected through individual measurements and analyzed accordingly.

-### 1. Normal State → Stable Heart Rate and Oxygen Levels
-- **Source:** Resting state without physical or mental activity.
-- **Purpose:** The heart rate is expected to be at its lowest and most stable, while the blood oxygen level remains constant.

-### 2. Drinking Coffee → Increased Heart Rate
-- **Source:** Caffeine consumption.
-- **Purpose:** The stimulant effects of caffeine may cause a short-term increase in heart rate.
-The impact on oxygen levels will be analyzed.
+This project aims to analyze how assist / turnover ratio affects the teams success in some areas like win percentage and poins per game .

+### 1. Calculating the assist / turnover ratio

+- **Purpose:** Examining total assists and turnoves of every team and create a ratio.

+### 2. Calculating the win percentage

+- **Purpose:** Analysing the win percentage by dividing total wins over the total games played

-### 3. Studying → Stress-Induced Changes
+### 3. Calculating points per game
-- **Source:** Activities requiring concentration.
-- **Purpose:** It is expected that attention and stress may increase heart rate.
-The effect on oxygen levels will also be examined.

-### 4. Exercising → Increased Heart Rate and Oxygen Consumption
-- **Source:** Physical activities such as walking or using workout equipment.
-- **Purpose:** Physical activity naturally increases heart rate and oxygen consumption.
-The trend of these changes will be analyzed.
+- **Purpose:** Computing points per game by dividing the total points scored over total games played

+### 4. Visualising the datas

+- **Purpose:** Trying to show whether assist / turnover ratio directly affects win rate and points per game.
+If not which other stats can be causing that.

 ## Data Collection and Analysis
-- Data will be collected from **Apple Health**, recorded by **Apple Watch**.
+- Data will be collected from **NBA app and Kaggle **
 - Health data will be exported from Apple Health and used for analysis.
 - Python libraries (`pandas`, `numpy`, `matplotlib`) will be used for data analysis.
 - Correlation analysis will be conducted to examine relationships, and results will be visualized.